koxx4/BooFar/README.md

 # BooFar
-Fugiat nisi sunt mollit sit eiusmod et sint magna.
-Dolore fugiat velit est aliqua dolore ipsum.
-Dolore deserunt adipisicing qui magna nulla exercitation quis aute reprehenderit adipisicing ullamco laborum incididunt velit.
-Est occaecat ex non pariatur adipisicing nostrud eu anim anim consequat pariatur est.
+BooFar is a command line utility that assists in organizing a local music collection/library.
+The program is capable of arranging files into folders corresponding to artists/genres/albums.
+It can also retrieve missing album covers and has the ability to interactively populate ID3 tags using Musicbrainz data.
+BooFar is written in python.
 # Features
 - Organize music files by albums and artists ✔️
-- Fetch missing album cover arts ❌
+- Fetch missing album cover arts ✔️
-- Fetch missing metadata ❌
+- Fetch missing metadata ✔️
-- Fix weird artifacts in filenames (for example when music file was download from internet using YoutubeDL) ❌
+- Fix weird artifacts in filenames (for example when music file was download from internet using YoutubeDL) ✔️
-- Detect broken headers ❌
-- Convert between various formats usinf ffmpeg ❌
+- Convert between various formats using ffmpeg ❌ (or you can use ffmpeg directly???)